 - 1/3 cup dry sherry or red wine

 - 4 tablespoons Parmesan cheese grated (plus more for garnish)

 - 3 tablespoons flat leaf parsley minced

 Place the mushrooms in a glass bowl and pour 2 cups of boiling water over them.
 Cover and let soak.

-In a 4-quart or larger pressure cooker, heat the oil.
+In a 4-quart or larger pressure cooker, heat the oil - in the Instant Pot - press saute.
 Add the leeks and the fennel seeds and cook over medium-high heat, stirring often, until leeks are softened, about 4 minutes.